 Qatar Weather, climate and geography

-Lightweight cottons and linens are recommended during summer months but avoid wearing silk, which sticks to the skin with the humidity.
-A cardigan is useful for over-cooled malls in the summer and a jacket is a must for cooler evenings during the winter.
-If you intend to take a camping trip in spring or autumn, you'll be glad to have packed an extra layer of clothing at night.
+Lightweight cotton and linen are recommended during summer months but avoid wearing pure silk, which sticks to the skin with the humidity (although silk blends are great).
+A cardigan is useful for the over-cooled malls in the summer and a jacket is a must for cooler evenings during the winter.
+If you intend to take a camping trip from January to March, you'll be glad to have packed an extra layer of clothing at night.

 Qatar is an oil-rich peninsula jutting out into the Gulf between Bahrain and the United Arab Emirates, with just one border, at the south of the country, with Saudi Arabia.
 The peninsula is just 160km (100 miles) north-south, and apart from the capital, Doha, most of the towns are oil-company compounds.
 The coastline stretches for 563km (350 miles), with a scattering of sandy beaches – the best of which are in the north and west.